The U.S. Government and Global Health Security

 GHSA and the IHR are meant to be complementary, with GHSA action packages designed to support countries’ progress toward meeting IHR core capacity requirements.
 While the GHSA and the IHR facilitate cooperative efforts among countries, ultimately country governments are responsible for ensuring capacity to prevent, identify, and respond to emerging diseases within their own borders.

 Multiple U.S. agencies are engaged in global health security efforts.
-The National Security Council (NSC) is responsible for overall coordination and review of U.S. strategy and activities in global health security, including its international response.
+The National Security Council (NSC) is responsible for overall coordination and review of U.S. strategy and activities in global health security, including its international response; its Global Health Security and Biodefense Directorate, which was first established during the Obama administration but disbanded during the Trump administration, has been restored under the Biden administration.
 Three main U.S. agencies implement programs in partner countries: USAID, CDC, and DoD.

 The USAID Global Health Bureau’s global health security program helps countries build capacity to identify and respond to dangerous pathogens in animals and humans and to be prepared for outbreaks, including pandemics.
 Additionally, other USAID global health programs support health systems strengthening, including building surveillance and laboratory capacities that have applications for global health security.
 In addition, the Office of Foreign Disaster Assistance (OFDA) has often been involved when the U.S. engages in large-scale international outbreak responses.

-The CDC Center for Global Health’s Division of Global Health Protection provides capacity-building, training, and educational support to other countries through its Global Disease Detection Program (GDD), Emergency Response and Recovery Branch (ERRB), and Field Epidemiology Training Program (FETP).
+The CDC Center for Global Health’s Division of Global Health Protection provides capacity-building, training, and educational support to other countries through its Global Disease Detection Operations Center (GDD), Emergency Response and Recovery Branch (ERRB), and Field Epidemiology Training Program (FETP).
 Other CDC global health programs help build surveillance, laboratory, and other capacities relevant to global health security.
-CDC has also created a cross-agency rapid response team for international deployment, and CDC staff are often involved in international response efforts for Ebola and other outbreaks.
+CDC has also created a cross-agency rapid response team for international deployment, and CDC staff are often involved in international outbreak response efforts.

 The Department of Defense (DoD) Defense Threat Reduction Agency’s Biological Threat Reduction Program (BTRP), previously known as the Cooperative Biological Engagement Program (CBEP), funds capacity-building efforts to strengthen partner countries’ biosecurity, surveillance, and response capabilities and is a component of the DoD’s broader Cooperative Threat Reduction (CTR) program.
 The DoD’s Global Emerging Infections Surveillance and Response System (GEIS) provides technical and funding support for DoD and partner organizations’ surveillance, research and development, outbreak response, and local capacity-building and helps support Army and Navy laboratories that are located in multiple foreign countries.